Occasionally, I do stuff for Halloween. I might do a picture, or write a story, or both. This year is both . . . almost.

 Bones growly voice calmed her with an assurance of competence.
 “Take care of your folks,” he added.

 The last notes of the song fading, the figures parted slightly but kept close to each other as they turned to face Jody.
-They bowed and then waved and then collapsed, the spirit of her parents drifting away.
+They bowed, waved, and then collapsed, the spirit of her parents drifting away.
 She closed the Passage and looked at Bones, now back in cat form, doing a languid stretch.

 “Happy Halloween,” she said.